LinkGAN: Linking GAN Latents to Pixels for Controllable Image Synthesis: Introduction

 However, most studies on the relationship between the latent codes and their corresponding images depend on a posterior discovery, which usually suffers from three major drawbacks.
 (1) Instability: The identification of emerging latent semantics is very sensitive to the samples used for analysis, such that different samples may lead to different results~\cite{ganspace, shen2020interfacegan}.
 (2) Inaccuracy: Given the high-dimensional latent space (\textit{e.g.}, 512$d$ in the popular StyleGAN family~\cite{stylegan, stylegan2}), finding a semantically meaningful subspace can be challenging.
 (3) Inflexibility: Existing manipulation models are usually linear (\textit{i.e.}, based on vector arithmetic~\cite{shen2020interfacegan, gansteerability}), limiting the editing diversity.

 This work offers a new perspective on learning controllable image synthesis.
-Instead of discovering the semantics from pre-trained GAN models, we introduce an efficient regularizer into the training of GANs, which is able to \textit{explicitly} link some latent axes with an image region or a semantic category (\textit{e.g.}, sky) in the synthesis, as shown in \cref{fig:framework}.
-In this way, the selected axes and the remaining axes are related to the in-region pixels and out-region pixels, respectively, with little cross-influence.
+Instead of discovering the semantics from pre-trained GAN models, we introduce an efficient regularizer into the training of GANs, which is able to \textit{explicitly} link some latent axes with a set of image pixels.
+In this way, the selected axes and the remaining axes are related to the in-region pixels and out-region pixels, respectively, with little cross-influence (see \cref{fig:teaser}).
 Such a design, termed as \textbf{\method}, enables a more accurate and more convenient control of the generation, where we can alter the image content within the linked region simply by \textit{resampling on the corresponding axes}.

-We conduct experiments on various datasets to evaluate the efficacy of our approach and demonstrate its four appealing properties.
+We conduct experiments on various datasets to evaluate the efficacy of \method and demonstrate its four appealing properties.
 (1) It is possible to link an arbitrary image region to the latent axes, no matter the region is pre-selected before training and fixed for all instances, or refers to a semantic category and varies across instances (see \cref{exp:single-region}).
-(2) Our regularizer is capable of linking multiple regions to different sets of latent axes independently and simultaneously, and achieves joint manipulation of these regions.
-We even push the limit to tokenized image control (see \cref{exp:multiple-region}).
-(3) Our approach lends itself well to both 2D image synthesis models~\cite{stylegan2} and 3D-aware image synthesis models~\cite{Chan2022eg3d}, by sufficiently improving the controllability yet barely harming the synthesis performance (see \cref{fig:teaser}).
+(2) Our regularizer is capable of linking multiple regions to different sets of latent axes independently, and allows joint manipulation of these regions (see \cref{exp:multiple-region}).
+(3) Our approach lends itself well to both 2D image synthesis models~\cite{stylegan2} and 3D-aware image synthesis models~\cite{Chan2022eg3d}, appearing as sufficiently improving the controllability yet barely harming the synthesis performance.
 (4) The models trained with our regularizer are compatible with GAN inversion techniques~\cite{zhu2016generative} and maintain the editability on real images (see \cref{subsec:applications}).
 We believe that this work makes a big step towards the spatial controllability of GANs as well as the explicit disentanglement of GAN latent space.
+It can be expected that the \textbf{\textit{new characteristic}} (\textit{i.e.}, the latent-pixel linkage) of generative models could open up more possibilities and inspire more applications in the future.